Our Cordova vets offer some tips on what you should do if you think your dog is constipated.

 Read our blog for advice and information from our veterinary specialists in Memphis.

-Although it may be cute, carrying even a few extra ounces of weight can have negative long-term effects on your cat's health.
 Here, our Cordova vets discuss some signs that might indicate your cat is overweight.

 Ticks commonly spread Babesiosis or Babesia infection to dogs and other mammals across the United States.
 Our Memphis vets explain the symptoms and treatments for Babesiosis and how you can help to prevent your dog from contracting this and similar diseases.

 Cushing's disease in dogs can cause serious symptoms and complications that can threaten your pet's overall health and longevity.
 Our Cordova vets explain what causes the condition, as well as complications and treatments.

 Anemia in dogs is a serious condition that can be caused by a number of underlying health issues.
 In this post our Cordova vets explain the different types of anemia seen in dogs, as well as their symptoms of anemia and how it can be treated.

 There are countless reasons why your pooch might develop an eye infection, but whatever the cause, eye infections in dogs can range from uncomfortable to downright painful.
 Today our Memphis vets explain some of the causes of eye infections in dogs and how these infections can be treated.

 Has your cat’s purr has turned into a cough?
 Coughing is a sign that something is irritating your kitty's lungs, airway or throat.
 Some causes of cat coughing or wheezing are easy to treat while others are much more serious.
 Today, our Cordova emergency vets explain some of the reasons why your cat may be coughing.